pandallel/quilt/docs/src/architecture/actor-model-architecture.md

     - The `Swatching Actor` system subscribes to the central `EventBus`.
     - Its internal listener filters for `MaterialCut` events.
     - It uses an internal queue to buffer these events.
     - It processes items from its queue, potentially using concurrent futures for embedding.
+It uses a `SwatchRepository` to persist the generated swatches.
     - Upon completion, it updates the `MaterialRegistry`.
     - The `MaterialRegistry` persists the state and publishes a `MaterialSwatched` event onto the central `EventBus`.